 Nicole performed the National Anthem in front of 19,000 Boston Bruins fans for the NHL’s “Hockey is for Everyone” campaign and is a finalist to perform with the Bruins for the 2018-2019 season.
 Nicole is an experienced speaker and panelist and has conducted countless media interviews for many major, national outlets including the New York Times and Megyn Kelly Today.

 Nicole is an Actors’ Equity Membership Candidate (EMC) with 35 professional, semi-professional and community theater productions to her credit, including A Year with Frog and Toad, A Christmas Carol, Little Shop of Horrors, Les Misérables, Peter Pan, Shrek: The Musical, and Fiddler on the Roof.

-Stella is a thirteen-year-old future politician who openly speaks about the importance of the youth voice.
+Stella is a fourteen-year-old future politician who openly speaks about the importance of the youth voice.
 She began her political career at age ten when she spoke about safety and inclusion at a school board meeting.
 Since then, her platform has grown to include education, equality, and equity for all young people.
 Stella is working towards building a career in public office and teaching other youth how to get involved in their own communities.

 Aside from politics, Stella plays violin, is an artist, and loves DIY projects.
 Traveling is one of her favorite things to do.
 Washington D.C. and Costa Rica are her favorite trips, so far.
 When not traveling, she is frequently found playing NERF wars with friends.

 Copyright © 2019 The GenderCool Project.
 All Rights Reserved.
 The GenderCool Project is a 501(c)3.
 Learn more about our 501 status.